mantidproject/mantid/docs/source/release/v3.12.0/muon.rst

 - The Frequency Domain Analysis GUI now uses :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>` to create the phase table for PhaseQuad FFTs.
 - The Frequency Domain Analysis GUI now uses :ref:`MuonMaxent <algm-MuonMaxent>` to calculate the frequency spectrum in MaxEnt mode.
 - The ALC interface now allows background sections with negative values.
+- The period summation/subtraction can now be used in multiple fitting.

 Algorithms
 ----------